National Curry Week 2023

-This week is National Curry Week.
+From 2nd to 8th October 2023, it is time to celebrate the 25th National Curry Week!
 Whether you head out to a local restaurant or cook up a storm at home, pass the poppadom and enjoy some delicious food that is second to naan!

 It has been said that curry is the national dish of Great Britain.
 Since the 70s, curry houses and restaurants dedicated to this Indian cuisine have become a staple of the high street, with millions of curries consumed each week.
 The love affair with this versatile offering shows no signs of slowing.

 National Curry Week was founded by the late Peter Grove; a prominent journalist who loved curry.
 His vision was driving awareness and encouraging appreciation of the Indian restaurant industry.
 The first National Curry Week took place in October 1998.

 To this day, the three core objectives of National Curry Week honour Peter’s vision: